-1. Measure out 1 cup of coarsely ground coffee beans.
-Make sure beans are coarsely ground (if getting from a coffee shop ask it to be ground for french press) as it will make it much easier to strain.
+1. Measure out 1 cup of coffee beans and grind them coarsely in your coffee grinder.
+If getting from a coffee shop ask it to be ground for french press as it will make it much easier to strain.

 2. In a large jar or jug combine the coffee grounds and water.
 Stir and then cover and let sit in the refrigerator for at least 12 hours (or longer if you plan ahead!).